tyger07/BF3-Server-Stats/readme.txt

 You may change the appearance of the page by modifying the stats.css file in the common folder.

-3) Fill in the required parameters in config.php.
+3) Fill in the required parameters in /config/config.php.

 Note:  You may not include single quotation marks (') in the following fields without also using an appropriate php delimiter.
 For instance, you may not call your clan 'Ty_ger07's Clan' as it would cause a php compilation error.